 Hidden Narratives was chosen as the theme for the inaugural mini conference organised by postgraduate research students at the University of Gloucestershire in 2017.
 The idea proved so popular that we are now in our third year of exploring How Hidden Narratives Challenge Authority.
-Our 2019 conference will be considering the theme of Public Spaces, Private Lives.
+Our 2019 conference considered the theme of Public Spaces, Private Lives.

 We welcome staff and student contributors from a broad range of subjects, with an emphasis on inter-disciplinary research and collaboration.
 As well as providing information about the conference, our aim with this website is to share ideas, publicise the work of our contributors and develop a community of researchers with shared interests at all levels of experience.